 Community College Supply-Exhibit 3 shows the three-year average number of awards conferred by community colleges in the related TOP code: Logistics and Materials Transportation (0510.00).
 The colleges with the most completions in the region are Coastline and East LA.
-Over the past 12 months, there were two other related program recommendation requests from regional community colleges.
+Over the past 12 months, there was one other related program recommendation request from a regional community college.